alomrani/ev-charging-rl-attacks/README.md

 Each sample in these datasets contains a SoC sequence of an EV over the period of 24 hours (reported every 30 min).
 Therefore, **each sample is of size 49 including the label i.e. whether the sample is malicious or not**

+*soc_dataset.py*: PyTorch dataset class for defining how to retrieve samples from the dataset

 ## RL Environment

 *charging_env.py*: Contains code for charging simulation